Exploring effects of IMF sampling and SN feedback injection on star formation and metallicity in ultra-faint dwarf galaxies: Introduction

 Beyond the conventional IMF-averaged approach, several alternative methods have been developed to manage SN energy release during the formation of low-mass galaxies.
-One such method is the burst model, which addresses the previously mentioned issue by releasing all the SN energy from a SSP simultaneously into the surrounding environment while still continuously distributing stars according to a given IMF.
+One such method is the burst model, which addresses the previously mentioned issue by releasing all the SN energy from an SSP simultaneously into the surrounding environment while still continuously distributing stars according to a given IMF.
 This ensures a substantial impact of SN explosions on the ISM, although it might be excessively intense, potentially impeding further star formation.
-Another approach is the stochastic IMF sampling method, where star masses are selected randomly rather than being fully distributed according to an IMF (e.g., \citealp{Stinson2010, Hopkins2014, Revaz2016, Smith2018}).
-This results in a varying number of high-mass stars that end as SNe for each star particle, influencing the intensity of SN feedback and shaping the SFHs of UFD analogs.
-This method is particularly suitable for simulating UFD analogs because it mirrors the discrete nature of SN events, allowing for individual explosions with a time delay during a single starburst, thus releasing SN energy in a discrete manner.
+An alternative approach involves maintaining a continuous IMF distribution while utilizing a stochastic method to sample SN based on a time-dependent SN rate (e.g., \citealp{Stinson2010, Hopkins2014, Revaz2016, Smith2018}).
+This method calculates the expected SN rate as a function of time, applying time delays as stars evolve along the main sequence, and stochastically triggers individual SNe.
+As a result, the number of high-mass stars that end as SNe varies for each star particle, affecting the intensity of SN feedback and shaping the SFHs of UFD analogs.
+This approach is particularly effective for simulating UFD analogs because it reflects the discrete nature of SN events, allowing individual explosions with time delays during a single starburst, and thus releases SN energy in a discrete manner.

 Recently, with enhanced resolution and star particle masses under ($m_{\ast}<100\msun$), a novel IMF sampling method has been proposed, involving the individual extraction of stars from specified IMFs.
 In this approach, each massive star capable of becoming an SN is represented by a single star particle (e.g., \citealp{Emerick2019, Gutcke2021, Andersson2023, Deng2024, Brauer2024}).
 Unlike the SSP method, this allows individually formed star particles to better reflect the specific conditions of the gas, such as the immediate aftermath of previous SNe and the metallicity of the gas.